Glue42/core/docs/core/03_capabilities/06_application-management/application-management.md

 To initialize the AppManager API inside of your application you need to:

 1. Pass `{ appManager: true }` together with the application name on initialization.
-The application name is used by the platform to map it to a local/remote application definition that is then accessible using `glue.appManager.myInstance.application` (see 2.):
+The application name is used by the platform to map it to a local/remote application definition that is then accessible using `glue.appManager.myInstance.application` (see 2.).
+For the mapping to work it is important that the application name provided to `GlueWeb` is the same as the application name defined inside the local/remote application definition of the application!

 - Vanilla JS (*@glue42/web*) example: